na-na-hi/renget/archive/tmd2many_items.md

 Rainbow Gummi | Gives a permanent +1 IP to your maximum value.
 Can be used twice for a total of +2 IP to the maximum value. | 4,000₽
 Grimy Food | Upon consumption, gives the user an equal 25% chance to be hit with either *Paralysis* (Rolls 1-5), *Confusion* (Rolls 6-10), *Burn* (Rolls 11-15), or *Poison* (16-20).
 Poison-Types might enjoy this. | 5₽
 Star Fuel | If the user's ability is reliant on active weather or terrain, activates it regardless of conditions. | 1,000₽ Cheri Berry | Returns control.
+Heals *Paralysis.* Blooms with a pretty, delicate flower, and has a provocative spicy taste.
+(1 Spicy) | 25₽
-Heals *Paralysis.* | 25₽ Chesto Berry | Breaks *Sleep* and prevents any further *Sleep* attempts. | 25₽ Pecha Berry | Cures the user.
-Heals *Poison.* | 25₽ Rawst Berry | Soothes the user.
-Heals *Burn.* | 25₽ Aspear Berry | Thaws the user.
-Heals Freeze. | 25₽ Persim Berry | Gives clarity of mind.
-Heals *Confusion.* | 25₽ Enigma Berry | Incoming Super-Effective damage is decreased by -15.
-Must be consumed before taking damage or Held at time of attack. | 600₽
+Chesto Berry | Breaks *Sleep* and prevents any further *Sleep* attempts.
+Has a thick skin and tough, dry fruit.
+(1 Dry) | 25₽ Pecha Berry | Cures the user.
+Heals *Poison.* A tender berry with a hollow pocket inside, though it is very sweet.
+(1 Sweet) | 25₽
+Rawst Berry | Soothes the user.
+Heals *Burn.* If its' leaves grow long and curly, it means the Berry will be very bitter.
+(1 Bitter) | 25₽
+Aspear Berry | Thaws the user.
+Heals Freeze.
+This berry is dense with a rich juice, characterized by bracing sourness.
+(1 Sour) | 25₽
+Persim Berry | Gives clarity of mind.
+Heals *Confusion.* (1 Sweet, 1 Sour, 1 Dry) | 25₽
+Enigma Berry | Incoming Super-Effective damage is decreased by -15.
+Must be consumed before taking damage or Held at time of attack.
+An enigmatic berry you won't know the flavor of until you try it.
+(3 Random (1d5)) | 600₽
 Oran Leaf | Heals the user for 3HP.
 Can stack to 3. | 20₽
 Sitrus Leaf | Heals the user for 5HP.
 Can stack to 3. | 80₽
-Oran Berry | Heals the user for 10HP. | 50₽
+Oran Berry | Heals the user for 10HP.
+Has a wondrous mix of flavors.
+(1 Random (1d5)) | 50₽
-Sitrus Berry | Heals the user for 20HP. | 150₽
-Razz Berry | Heals the user for 50HP. | 650₽
-Vitality Seed | Heals the user for 100HP. | 1000₽
+Sitrus Berry | Heals the user for 20HP.
+A larger, smoother relative of the Oran Berry.
+(2 Random (1d5)) | 150₽ Razz Berry | Heals the user for 50HP.
+The granules are dry with a lingering spiciness.
+(1 Dry, 1 Spicy) | 650₽ Vitality Seed | Heals the user for 100HP. | 1000₽
 Reviver Seed | Revives fainted Pokémon to full HP.
 Becomes a Plain Seed upon consumption. | 600₽ Tiny Reviver Seed | Revives fainted Pokémon to half HP. | 250₽